 Fading Puppies or Losing Litters

-is always in the back of our mind and it needs to be the first one ruled out.
-Please see Brucellosis
+Brucellosis is always in the back of our mind, and it needs to be the first one ruled out.
+(Read Brucellosis

-article for more information.
-There are, however, other infectious causes:
+for more information) There are, however, other infectious causes:

-Leptospirosis has once again become a major player the last two years.
+Leptospirosis has once again become a major player the last few years.
 The Lepto vaccination was abandoned in breeding females the past ten years, which created a lack of immunity in breeding populations.
 Lepto is carried by wildlife and rodents, a major reservoir for the disease.
-It is a late term abortion or embryo death causing one or two puppies to die before whelping starts.
-There have also been a couple cases in recent years when a mom aborted the whole litter in late gestation.
+It results in late-term abortion or embryo death, causing one or two puppies to die before whelping starts.
+There have also been a couple cases in recent years in which a mom aborted the whole litter in late gestation.
 However, abortion storms are not common.

 Leptospirosis hates dry environments and does not survive long in desert conditions, unless there is water.
-Eliminating standing water and being sure your kennel runs and exercise areas are on a well drained slope will decrease exposure.
+Eliminating standing water and being sure your kennel runs and exercise areas are on a well-drained slope will decrease exposure.
 Most Lepto bacteria are acquired from water contaminated with urine from wildlife or rodents.
-Eliminate the chance of standing water decreases your chance of exposure.
+Eliminating the chance of standing water decreases your chance of exposure.
 You see the benefit of building kennels on raised decks to avoid exposure to Lepto and parasites.

 STREP ZOO & OTHER STREP CANIS SPECIES

-Kennels with Strep Zoo can start with minor respiratory issues and then later move to infertility or puppy death but you do not have to see a respiratory issue to have the reproduction issue.
+Kennels with Strep Zoo can start with minor respiratory issues and then later move to infertility or puppy death; however, you do not have to see a respiratory issue to have the reproduction issue.
 When things do not quite fit, look for bacteria and especially Strep Zoo.
-Breeders often report females stating to belly down then suddenly looking empty!
+Breeders often report females starting to belly down, then suddenly looking empty.
 Some report minor vaginal discharge but most will not be apparent.
 The embryo is killed before bone development so mom reabsorbs fetus.

 .
-It seems to be reliable and horses may be the origin of this infection.
+It seems to be reliable.
 Humane groups have lost dogs due to respiratory issues with Strep Zoo, but there is no knowledge of kennels to date with respiratory death issues.

 Respiratory issues have been easily treated with Clavamox.
 Breeding issues are solved by putting the female on antibiotic while in heat, continuing until the female is out of heat.
 We repeat the antibiotic at whelping for one week after giving birth.
-Our goal is to eliminate the Strep from the reproductive tract when most susceptible to uterine infection – when cervix is open -- breeding and whelping.
-Some have tried flushing the uterus while in heat with antibiotic, but the benefits have not been proven.
-Most specialists are moving away from flushing the reproductive tract because of irritation and risk of introducing additional bacteria into the uterus with the procedure.
+Our goal is to eliminate Strep from the reproductive tract when most susceptible to uterine infection – when cervix is open – breeding and whelping.
+Some have tried flushing the uterus with antibiotic while in heat, but the benefits have not been proven.
+Most specialists are moving away from flushing the reproductive tract because of irritation and the risk of introducing additional bacteria into the uterus with the procedure.

-Herpes is a big contributor to puppy death in the first week of life!
+Herpes is a big contributor to puppy death in the first week of life.
 The most susceptible time is three weeks before and three weeks after birth.
-Puppies are often born alive – exposed in vaginal vault to herpes virus – and “Fade out”.
-In uterus Herpes virus exposure, you can get mummies and live babies in one litter.
-If the puppy is alive at one week of age the puppy usually makes it and after three weeks of age they rarely have issues.
+Puppies are often born alive – exposed in vaginal vault to herpesvirus – and “fade out.”
+In uterus Herpesvirus exposure, you can get mummies and live babies in one litter.
+If the puppy is alive at one week of age, the puppy usually makes it.
+After three weeks of age, they rarely have issues.

 Mycoplasma canis was introduced into US from Eastern European imported dogs.
-We now have it causing respiratory issues (kennel cough) in puppies and occasionally reproduction issues.
-Most kennels having Mycoplasma reproduction issues started with imported breeding age males or females and it spread to other females.
+It now causes respiratory issues (Kennel Cough) in puppies and occasionally reproduction issues.
+Most kennels with Mycoplasma reproduction issues started with imported breeding-age males or females, and it spread to other females.
 Embryo loss after breeding is the issue.

-We have treated all import dogs as though infected to eliminate the carrier state.
-With adults use Enrofloxin or Zithromax at labeled dose and imported puppies that are still growing use Doxycycline.
-Adults need 21 days minimum and a baby 14 days is adequate.
-Eliminating the reproduction problem once established can take months.
+We have treated all imported dogs as though they are infected to eliminate the carrier state.
+With adults, use Enrofloxin or Zithromax at labeled dose.
+For imported puppies that are still growing, use Doxycycline.
+Adults need 21 days minimum, while 14 days is adequate for a baby.
+Eliminating the reproduction problem once it is established can take months.
 Treatment involves both oral antibiotic and breeding on antibiotic the next year.
-Uterine flushes in heat have been used but as in Strep it has risks.
-As with Strep the organism will get into the uterus when the cervix is open.
+Uterine flushes in heat have been used but as in Strep, it has risks.
+As with Strep, the organism will get into the uterus when the cervix is open.

 WHAT TO DO WHEN ISSUES ARISE

-- Female Infertility - Culture vaginal swabs while in heat, throat swabs as well are helpful.
-Most females are very clean and we find help comparing both cultures.
+- Female infertility - Culture vaginal swabs while in heat and throat swabs are helpful.
+Most females are very clean, and we find help comparing both cultures.